Gran Concepción Coastal Tour

 Tour Highlights

-At 9:30 am, our team will pick you up from your hotel in Concepción, starting the tour that highlights the main coastal attractions of the metropolitan area.
+At 9:30 am, our team will pick you up from your hotel in Concepción, starting our tour showcasing the main coastal attractions of the metropolitan area.

-We will travel through Gran Concepción, features the historic Biobío River, marking a boundary between the Reino de España and Mapuche territories.
-Across the river lies San Pedro de la Paz, where a lagoon hosts a community of black-necked swans.
+Our route through Gran Concepción leads us across the Biobío River, a historical boundary between the Reino de España and the Mapuche territories.
+On the opposite bank lies San Pedro de la Paz, where the lagoon hosts a community of black-necked swans.

-Our next stop is the Hualpén Peninsula, home to the Pedro del Río Zañartu Museum-Park, near the Biobío River's estuary.
-Here, we will explore exhibits and walk along trails that follow the Pacific Ocean through the Nature Sanctuary.
+Next is the Hualpén Peninsula, home to the Pedro del Río Zañartu Museum-Park, near the Biobío River's estuary.
+We will explore the exhibits and walk along the park's trails, which follow the Pacific Ocean through the Nature Sanctuary.

-Next, we visit Talcahuano.
-A break at the Tumbes Peninsula Cove allows for an hour for lunch, with local restaurants offering views of Quiriquina Island and Concepción Bay.
+Continuing our exploration, we will visit Talcahuano.
+A break at the Tumbes Peninsula Cove will offer you an hour for lunch, with local restaurants providing views of Quiriquina Island and Concepción Bay.

-After lunch, we will explore the Talcahuano naval base, visiting the historic Monitor Huáscar, a battleship significant to the Pacific War.
-After learning about its history, we will return to Concepción for a sunset over the Lenga wetland, concluding the day around 5:30 pm as we drop you back at your hotel.
+After lunch, we'll visit the Talcahuano naval base to explore the historic Monitor Huáscar, a battleship significant to the Pacific War.
+Following this excursion, we will return to Concepción for a sunset over the Lenga wetland.
+The day concludes around 5:30 pm when we drop you back at your hotel.

 Private Tour Option

-For a personalized experience, you can choose a private tour option tailored to your preferences.
+For a more personalized experience, you can select a private tour option tailored to your preferences.

 Prices